-When working on cleanup and rebuilding efforts after a severe weather event, it is important to be aware of potential asbestos-containing materials that could pose a health risk if not handled properly.
-Disturbing materials made with asbestos during building repairs, renovations, or demolitions can release asbestos fibers or dust particles into the air allowing them to be ingested or inhaled.
+When working on cleanup and rebuilding efforts after a severe weather event, it's important to be aware of potential asbestos-containing materials that could pose a health risk if not handled properly.
+Disturbing asbestos-containing materials during building repairs, renovations, or demolitions can release asbestos fibers or dust particles into the air, allowing them to be ingested or inhaled.

 Because of its fiber strength and heat resistance, asbestos has been used in a variety of building materials such as siding, ceiling and floor tiles, stucco, sheetrock/joint compound, ceiling texture (popcorn ceiling), caulking, mastics, insulation, and roofing materials.
 Regardless of the age of a building, asbestos-containing materials may have been used during construction of the building.
 Structures built before 1980 are the most likely to have asbestos-containing materials.
 Newer buildings are less likely to have large quantities of asbestos.

 What Is regulated?

 Federal and state asbestos regulations typically do not apply to work done in residential buildings having four or fewer dwelling units.
 However, if a homeowner wants a licensed asbestos contractor to remove materials, make repairs, or renovate or demolish their home, the contractor must comply with all asbestos regulations.

 The regulations do apply to any institutional, commercial, public, or industrial building, including condominiums or individual dwelling units operated as a residential cooperative.